 - regulatory or administrative actions, including enforcement initiatives and task force developments; and

-- other newsworthy matters, such as newspaper articles, white papers, and government reports.
+- other newsworthy matters, such as newspaper articles, white papers, and government press releases and reports.